CSC301H5/finalprojectw23-workingbees/README.md

 2. Clone the repository.
 3. Run `npm install` in both the `/server` and `/client` directories.
 4. [Install MongoDB](https://www.mongodb.com/try/download/community) or create your own cloud instance on [MongoDB Atlas](https://www.mongodb.com/atlas/database), and get your connection URL.
 [Tutorial](https://www.youtube.com/watch?v=oVHQXwkdS6w).
-5. Create a file called ".env" in /server with the following line: `MONGO_CONNECTION_URL="YOURURLHERE"`, replacing `YOURURLHERE` with your MongoDB connection URL.
+5. Create a file called ".env" in /server with the following lines:
+- `MONGO_CONNECTION_URL="YOURURLHERE"`, replacing `YOURURLHERE` with your MongoDB connection URL.
+- `JWT_SECRET="SOME_SECRET"`, replacing `SOME_SECRET` with any string of your choice (preferably long and secret for use with authentication).
 6. Run the backend express server by executing `npm start` in `\server`.
 7. In another terminal, run the frontend react server by executing `npm start` in `\client`.
 (In the case that an "Invalid options object" error is encountered, follow the instructions [here](https://stackoverflow.com/questions/70374005/invalid-options-object-dev-server-has-been-initialized-using-an-options-object).)
 8. Visit `localhost:3000` in your browser.